+'''

-\$ git rebase --onto master server client
+$ git rebase --onto master server client

+'''

-This basically says, "Check out the client branch, figure out the patches from the common ancestor of the client and server branches, and then replay them onto master."
+This basically says, "Take the client branch, figure out the patches since it diverged from the server branch, and replay these patches in the client branch as if it was based directly off the master branch instead."
 It's a bit complex, but the result is pretty cool.

-Figure 3-32.
+Figure 40.
 Rebasing a topic branch off another topic branch

-Now you can fast-forward your master branch:
+Now you can fast-forward your master branch (see Fast-forwarding your master branch to include the client branch changes):